JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/sphinx_sites/setup/index.md

    :caption: Contents:
 ```

-When you save, Sphinx rebuilds and the browser reloads, showing your new paragraph.
+When you save, `livereload` tells Sphinx to rebuild and the browser to reload, showing your new paragraph.

 # Add Markdown